Pronunciation of sIFR

 Another interesting note is that I always thought of sIFR as ’siffer’, without clearing this up with Mike.
 So yes, ’siffer’ it is!

-February 19th, 2009 at 7:23 pm
+February 19th, 2009 7:23 pm

 Sniffer?
 Sifter?
 Shifter?
 Snifter?
 Swifter?